 1. Capital One Shopping — instantly save on Amazon and more

-Shop on Amazon? automatically checks hundreds of sellers for a better offer and notifies you within seconds if one is found.
+Shop on Amazon?
+Capital One Shopping automatically checks hundreds of sellers for a better offer and notifies you within seconds if one is found.
 If you believe Amazon always has the lowest price… well, you may want to wear an extra pair of underwear while testing this.
 Capital One Shopping also automatically applies working coupons and hidden rebates at checkout on hundreds of sites like Nike, Papa John’s, and more.

 2. Grammarly — catch spelling and grammar errors

 Grammarly is a mistake-catching extension that makes sure your writing is easy to read and error free.
 Anytime you write on Gmail, Facebook, Twitter, Linkedin, Tumblr, and hundreds of other sites, Grammarly notifies you of grammar and spelling errors.
 This one is a no-brainer for anyone who writes professional emails, essays for schools, or blogs about potatoes that look like Channing Tatum.
 Why risk not having it?

 Want to appear at the top of your boss, professor, or client’s inbox when they’re most likely to read it (8am)?
 Use Boomerang to automatically send a pre-drafted email based on a time that you select.
 You can also use Boomerang to remind you to read certain emails at a later date or time.

 4. OneTab — combine tabs into a single list

 Are you a tab hoarder or have memory issues when you use Chrome?
 OneTab converts all of your tabs into a list in a single tab.
 Once you’re ready to revisit those Economist articles you’ll “definitely read at a time that’s not now”, navigate to your OneTab and open each tab individually or restore them all at once.
 Using OneTab reduces your memory by 95% and helps relieve anxiety induced by clutter.